selimchiki/AppleWatchFaces/readme.md

 - show title & allow editing of titles in settings ( tap on it fo a popup )
 - clean up title table cell ( tighten height )
 - add decorator themes to main selector table
+- make new button ( debug only )  that regenerates all the default thumbnails